freenas/freenas-docs/userguide/services.rst

 For the initial backend configuration, click :menuselection:`Services --> Asigra DS-System`.
 When prompted to choose the :guilabel:`Base Filesystem`, select the dataset to store the Asigra backups, then click :guilabel:`OK`.
 Any required database entries are created and the service is started.

 .. note:: Asigra DS-Operator requires a working installation of `Java JRE <https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>`__ and a security exception for the %brand% system.
 To add the exception, use :menuselection:`Configure Java --> Security --> Edit Site List --> Add` and enter the URL to the %brand% system.
-If the browser prompts for the application to open *DSOP.jnlp* with, select Java Web Start Launcher (:command:`javaws`).
+If the browser prompts for the application to open :file:`DSOP.jnlp` with, select Java Web Start Launcher (:command:`javaws`).

-While the service is running, the :guilabel:`Open DS-Operator Web Interface` button appears in
+While the service is running, the :guilabel:`Launch DS Operator` button appears in
 :menuselection:`Services --> Asigra DS-System`.
-Click :guilabel:`Open DS-Operator Web Interface` to download and launch the Asigra management application.
+Click :guilabel:`Launch DS Operator` to download and launch the Asigra management application.

 .. _asigra settings: